On Identification of Optimal Dynamic Treatment Regimes with Proxies of Hidden Confounders: Preliminaries

 \subsection{Notation}

-To simplify the exposition, we consider a two time point setting, though the results can be extended to any finite number of time points as shown in the Appendix.
+To simplify the exposition, we consider a two time point setting, though the results can be extended to any finite number of time points as discussed in Section C of the supplementary material.
 We suppose the data contains $n$ iid draws of a random vector $(U_{0},Y_{0},Z_1,A_{1},W_1,U_{1},Y_{1},Z_2, A_{2}, W_2, Y_{2})$.
 Here, the $A$ variables are treatments, $U_0$ and $U_1$ represent time-varying unmeasured confounders of the effects of $(A_{1},A_{2})$, $Y_{0}$ is a baseline measurement of the outcome which may also confound the effect of subsequent treatments, $Y_1$ and $Y_2$ are post-treatment outcome measurements, and $Z$ and $W$ are proxies, whose causal structure is introduced in the next section.
 The overarching goal is to identify the optimal treatment regime based on past treatments and outcomes.
 In the two time point setting, we consider regimes at time point 2, ($d_2 = d_2(y_1,a_1,y_0)$) that depend on past outcomes, and treatment; and at time point 1 ($d_1 = d_1(y_0)$) that depend on the pretreatment outcome measurement.
 We note that allowing the $Y$ outcome process to be multivariate poses no additional theoretical difficulty, though the proxy conditions we introduce later would need to apply to these multivariate outcomes.
-We focus on the univariate outcome case to simplify the exposition.
+Moreover, in practice, there typically exist measured time-varying confounders.
+We can straightforwardly account for and utilize such variables, though we cannot identify optimal regimes based upon them, unless proxies of such variables are measured.
+We focus on the univariate outcome case without measured time-varying confounders solely to simplify the exposition.
 We formalize the framework in Section 3.
-We use the summation notation $\sum$, which in a slight abuse of notation, can also be interpreted as integrals for continuous variables.
+We use the summation notation $\sum$, which in a slight abuse of notation, can also be interpreted as integral notation when random variables are continuous.
 Also, we adopt the convention that uppercase variables denote random variables and lower case denote realizations of a random variable.
-At times, we write $f(a)$ instead of $f(A=a)$ to represent the density or probability mass function of random variable $A$ evaluated at $a$, but the abbreviation will be clear from context.
-E denotes the expectation operator.
-Finally, we adopt the $\overline{A}_k$ notation to represent a random variable and all its predecessors, i.e. $\overline{A}_k = (A_1,\ldots,A_k)$ or $\overline{A}_k = (A_0,A_1,\ldots,A_k)$.
+At times, we write $f(a)$ instead of $f(A=a)$ to represent the density or probability mass function of random variable $A$ evaluated at $a$, but the abbreviation will be clear from context. $E$ denotes the expectation operator.
+We adopt the $\overline{A}_k$ notation to represent a random variable and all its predecessors, i.e. $\overline{A}_k = (A_1,\ldots,A_k)$ or $\overline{A}_k = (A_0,A_1,\ldots,A_k)$.
+We use $|A|$ to denote the cardinality of a discrete random variable $A$.